 Additionally, life gets considerably more complicated in Middle School.
 Students are expected to change classes, learn from different teachers and adapt to different teaching styles, be responsible for their classwork and homework assignments, and manage the demands of a busy schedule (for example, school, work, and social life)!
 This is not an easy thing to do.
-Many adolescents have a difficult time with these issues, and these difficulties may be even more pronounced for adolescents with Autism Spectrum Disorder (ASD).
+Many adolescents have a difficult time with these issues, and these difficulties may be even more pronounced for adolescents on the autism spectrum.

 Teachers, counselors, and other support staff are trained to help teens with many of the complications that arise during this age period.
-Adolescents with ASD can be happy, will continue to grow and learn, in their own time, at their own rate, with the support of adults to help them through any bumps along the way.
+Autistic adolescents can be happy, will continue to grow and learn, in their own time, at their own rate, with the support of adults to help them through any bumps along the way.

 Some of the more common difficulties and things to be aware of during adolescence are discussed in the Related Articles listed below.

 - Sexuality Instruction for Tweens, Teens and Young Adults

 - Puberty for Girls: Physical Changes and Menstruation

 - Puberty in Girls: Discussing Masturbation

 - Male Puberty: From Physical Changes to Masturbation

 - Teaching Your Child Hygiene and Grooming Skills